 1 Piece/3 Ways: The Tweed Trouser

 A good tweed trouser can really open up your Fall/Winter wardrobe.
-Wear them with a suit, with a separate blazer, with a chunky sweater, even with a leather bomber or varsity jacket.
+Wear them with a blazer, with a chunky sweater, even with a leather bomber or varsity jacket.

 Personally, during the colder months I prefer wearing tweed trousers to jeans.
 Not only are they more comfortable (since they don’t stretch and sag off the waist or squeeze the thighs/calves) but the extra hip room created by the pleats makes a world of difference when it comes to using the pockets.